 It sits quietly on your phone as you sleep, carefully keeping track of your movements.
 Ah, yeah, I should mention that you need to keep your phone fairly close to you as you sleep.
 Doesn’t have to be too close, but the app needs to use the vibration movements from the phone to track the data.

-Sleep Cycle doesn’t just monitor your sleep, it gives you cool graphs so you can see in visual form how well (or not well!) you slept.
-It tracks data daily and gives weekly, monthly, yearly and all time graphs.
-It tracks average time in bed, average bedtime, average wakeup time, movements and a whole load of other stuff which it puts into graph form.
+Sleep Cycle doesn’t just monitor your sleep, it gives you cool graphs so you can see in the visual form how well (or not well!) you slept.
+It tracks data daily and gives weekly, monthly, yearly, and all-time graphs.
+It tracks average time in bed, average bedtime, average wakeup time, movements, and a whole load of other stuff which it puts into graph form.

 Sleep Cycle tracks people’s sleep in hundreds of countries, so there’s a cool feature where you can compare your sleep to the national averages all over the world.

 To top it all off: it’s also a darn cool alarm!
 Yes, say goodbye to abrasive ringing alarms, this app has a range of sounds for the alarm, but I stuck with the default one which is a pretty chilled chimney alarm that eases you slowly into the day.

 So what business apps do you use?
 Have you used these and found them to be as awesome as I have?

 What’s missing from my list?
 In sharing app recommendations as a community, we discover new things that can change our businesses (and lives) for the better.
 Mention your favorites in the comments below!